nodejs/nodejs.org/apps/site/pages/en/learn/typescript/run-natively.md

 Thanks to all the contributors who have made this feature possible.
 We hope that this feature will be stable and available in the LTS version of Node.js soon.

-We can understand that this feature is experimental and has some limitations, and this may disappoint you.
-So please be patient and wait for the stable version of this feature.
-And **NEVER** spam us.
-If you are happy, you can share these articles on social media and tell your friends about this feature.
+We can understand that this feature is experimental and has some limitations; if that doesn't suit your usecase, please use something else, or contribute a fix.
+Bug reports are also welcome, please keep in mind the project is run by volunteers, without warranty of any kind, so please be patient if you can't contribute the fix yourself.